 Fire pits and other fires produced by burning solid fuels are prohibited entirely in the right of way.
 They cannot be used near or under tents or other shelters.
 Such fires may be permissible on private property only if they are in safe, approved containers at least 15 feet from any type of structure.
 Kerosene fires are prohibited in all outdoor dining areas.

 Keeping Philadelphians safe while dining outside

-Winterized outdoor dining spaces must continue to follow existing social distancing and public safety measures, as outlined in guidance by the Department of Public Health for restaurants and the specific guidance for outdoor dining.
+Winterized outdoor dining spaces must continue to follow existing social distancing and public safety measures, as outlined in guidance by the Department of Public Health for restaurants.
 This includes, but is not limited to:

 - Spacing tables, and the backs of all chairs (when seated), a minimum of six feet apart.